carpentries-incubator/reproducible-publications-quarto/episodes/03-quarto-documents.md

 >> ## Solution:
 >> You may change the output format in the YAML to `docx`.
 >> Note that to preview word documents you need to have MS Word, Libre or Open Office installed on your machine.
+>> Alternatively, you may enter the following command in the terminal:
+>> `quarto render my_first_qmd.qmd --to docx
 > {: .solution}
 {: .challenge}

+**Note:** In order to create PDFs you will need to install a recent distribution of LaTeX.
+We recommend the use of TinyTeX , which you can install with the following command: `quarto install tool tinytex`.

 ## Creating Pre-formatted Papers (Demonstration Only)